AmeenHamza/MERN-Frontend/README.md

 ## Introduction

-The ShopSmart API is a powerful backend application built using Express and MongoDB.
+The Mymart API is a powerful backend application built using Express and MongoDB.
 It provides various endpoints to manage users, categories, brands, and products for your e-commerce platform.

 ## Endpoints